-Push notifications appear as though SMS instant messages and mobile alerts, however, they just arrive at clients who have your applications installed.
-Every mobile platform has support for push notifications — iOS, Android, Fire OS, Windows and BlackBerry all have their own administrations.
+Push notifications appear as SMS instant messages and mobile alerts, however, they just arrive at clients who have your applications installed.
+Every mobile platform has support for notifications — iOS, Android, Fire OS, Windows, and BlackBerry all have their own administrations.

 Below, we will investigate how your business can profit by utilizing push notifications on your mobile apps.

 Push notification is just one of the commonly used marketing tools, but if you know how to implement it the right way, you can take advantage of it to improve the user experience.
-No need to be fussy, just answer correctly 2 immediate queries:
+No need to be fussy, just answer correctly 2 immediate queries correctly:

 - What are the reasons why people use your app?

-- How can your push notifications gain your users good experience?
+- How can your push notifications give your users a good experience?